madjin/janus-guide/docs/README.md

 Demo: **<https://web.janusvr.com/sites/https/reddit.com/r/pics>**

-Javascript translators to spatialize sites generatively
+Javascript translators dynamically generate 3D sites from data.

-JML is a language for defining immersive experiences on websites, while our spatialzers are customizable scripts that can convert any ordinary HTML page into JML, allowing anyone to make any part of the web (or all of it!) immersive.
+JML is a language for defining immersive experiences on websites, while the JSspatialzers are customizable scripts that can convert any ordinary HTML page into JML, allowing anyone to make any part of the web (or all of it!) immersive.

 Source to Reddit site translator: <https://github.com/jbaicoianu/janusweb/tree/master/media/assets/translator/reddit>